 The sessions are structured as follow: they will begin with a brief introduction of the film by the group coordinators.
 Then, after watching the film, the participants are invited to make comments and share their impressions.

 The coordinators are Oscar Sueiro, technical manager of the Digital Media Studios (DMS), and Geoffrey Cowper, film director and lecturer in the Faculty of Communication.
 Both are regular contributors to film festivals and magazines.

 All films will be screened in their original language, with subtitles.

 Rope (1948), by Alfred Hitchcock, is a classic crime thriller, a genre made famous by its director.
-Two students, convinced they have committed the perfect crime, organise a get-together with friends, and no one except them knows there is a dead body hidden in a chest in the living room.
+Two students, convinced they have committed the perfect crime, organize a get-together with friends, and no one except them knows there is a dead body hidden in a chest in the living room.
 In this film, the director masterfully controls how much of the plot is revealed to the audience and characters.
-With this project, in addition to taking risks in terms of content, Hitchcock also took risks in terms of form, as he wanted the film to be appear as one single continuous shot.
+With this project, in addition to taking risks in terms of content, Hitchcock also took risks in terms of form, as he wanted the film to be appearing as one single continuous shot.
 While the technical limitations of the time prevented him from doing so, his genius prevailed, and he succeeded in creating this illusion.

 Date Tuesday 5 February at 6 p.m.
 Classroom TV Studio, Digital Media Studios, Barcelona Campus